 Income generation and Vocational Skills:

-One of the aims of the project is to provide women with income generation skills through impartation of various trainings so that they themselves can start some small business and make themselves and their families financially strong.
+Another aim of the project has been to provide women with income generation skills through impartation of various trainings so that they themselves can start some small business and make themselves and their families financially strong.
 The TFG Trust organizes various Income Generation skill Trainings such as candle making, phenol making, washing powder, Vaseline making training, beauty culture, cutting and tailoring Nutrition food making training and, etc. under the project.
 The trainings have benefited almost all members of the groups.
 After successful trainings they are encouraged to avail loans from their groups or banks or financing institutions and thus come out of their poverty net.
-Inter loaning with in the groups and various federations are encouraged.
+Inter loaning within the groups and various federations are encouraged.
 The project has enhanced their confidence so that they can make various products and sell it in the market.
 Whatever profit they earn it is shared among themselves.
 These types of small entrepreneurs and their products are registered under the name “Samarth”.
 It is yielding good profit for the women in the programmes.

-Apart from fiscal engagements, women are provided with opportunities to be functional literate through Adult Education classes, attend various legal awareness camps whereby they are made aware of their rights and how to use them and not be abused.
-They are also provided with skills to maintain their books of accounts and use computer for the same.
-They are taken to various other NGOs where they meet other women and learn from them about empowerment and entrepreneur skills.
+Apart from fiscal engagements, women are imparted with skills to maintain their books of accounts and use computer for the same.
+They are taken to various other NGOs where they met other women and learn from them about empowerment and entrepreneur skills.

-The trust is working consistently towards ensuring primary education for all and reduce the increasing rate of dropouts between the age group of 6-14 year in India.
-There are some unavoidable barriers that come across the development category of these children; it becomes difficult for their parents to provide education to their children who have to undergo a lot of financial crisis and also some of the economic and social barriers.
-The organization is helping the parents and families under going such difficulty through various programmes that support the children and the drop outs, especially girl children by providing formal as well as non formal education.
+In these regard, we are working consistently towards ensuring primary education for all and reduce the increasing rate of school dropouts between the age group of 6-14 years.
+We are helping the parents and families through various programmes that support the children and the drop outs, especially girl children by providing formal as well as non formal education.
 Following are the activities mentioned below undertaken by the trust.